delfick/photons/docs/start/tile_animations.rst

   num_iterations -- int -- default -1
     How many iterations before we stop. -1 means never stop

+  direction -- left or right -- default left
+    The direction the text goes in

 tile_pacman
   This also has the following options